gregreindel/cardano-node-cloud-init/README.md

 # Cardano Cloud-init
-Generate Cloud-init files for creating Cardano stake pool node servers
+Generate Cloud-init YAML files that can be used for installing and setting up Cardano stake pool node servers.

 Visit here to generate via web - https://app.cardanocloudinit.com/